19.8 Weak<T>: Breaking Reference Cycles

 • weak_ptr.upgrade() returns Option<Rc<T>> (or Option<Arc<T>>).

-• If the data is still alive (strong count > 0 when upgrade is called), it returns Some(strong_ptr).
-This temporarily increments the strong count while the returned Rc/Arc exists.
+• If the data is still alive (strong count > 0 when upgrade is called), it atomically increments the strong count and returns Some(strong_ptr).
+You hold a temporary strong reference.

-• If the data has already been deallocated (strong count was 0), it returns None.
+• If the data has already been dropped (strong count was 0), it returns None.

 This mechanism ensures you only access the data if it’s still valid.

 Consider a tree where nodes own their children (Rc), but children need a reference back to their parent.
-Using Rc for the parent link would create cycles.
+Using Rc for the parent link would create cycles (parent -> child and child -> parent both strong).
 Weak solves this:

 use std::cell::RefCell;